keya-rony/Marketing-Campaign-Analysis/README.md

 ### Background

-In this project I will be stepping in the shoes of a Marketing Analyst for a fictional company called Sustainable Clothing Co.
+In this project I will be stepping into shoes of a Marketing Analyst for a fictional company called Sustainable Clothing Co.

 The Company has been running several marketing campaigns and my role is provide Insights on whether these campaigns have been succusseful or not.